 For millennia, we’ve bred dogs for utility; herding livestock, pulling sleds, hunting, and many other useful activities.
 As we’ve migrated into more urban populations over the last few centuries, dogs have shifted from a workplace aid to a family companion.
 Although most of us are no longer in need of these specific traits we’ve bred for, the genetics, which were altered for this purpose have not changed.
 Without a job to do, a dog may feel out of place, which can result in common behavioral issues such as excessive barking, anxiety, fear, and even aggression.

 Suburban K9 trains many dogs with behavioral issues and we often recommend that the owners develop a “job” for their dog both to give them purpose and as an outlet for their mental energy.
-The job is not a magic fix that will instantly cure the dog’s behavioral issues, rather it is part of what we call a “Lifestyle Adjustment Program” or LAP.
+The job is not a magic fix that will instantly cure the dog’s behavioral issues, rather it is part of what we call a “Lifestyle Adjustment Plan” or LAP.

-A LAP is much more than a simple training program.
+A LAP is much more than a simple training plan.
 It is a highly customized plan that helps an owner combine obedience training, fun jobs that give the dog purpose, and overall lifestyle changes in order to help the dog live a life free of stress, anxiety, aggression, and fear.

 When creating a LAP, we almost always recommend that a dog owner incorporate basic obedience commands.
 These commands are the dog’s foundational job.
 We find that many clients are quite surprised when we then incorporate a fun job into the training.
 The job will vary based on the situation, the dog, and the training goals.
 The last portion of the LAP includes simple lifestyle changes.
 For example, we discuss when and how to feed and exercise and how to modify negative behaviors when they arise.
 Obedience, a job, and overall lifestyle changes are combined to help the dog and the owner achieve the lifestyle they are looking for.